uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

 GPT-4 will also write code for deep learning applications.
-Writing code for deep learning requires non-trivial knowledge and understanding of mathematics, statistics, and familiarity with frameworks and libraries such as PyTorch, TensorFlow, Keras, etc.
+Doing so usually requires non-trivial knowledge and understanding of mathematics, statistics, and familiarity with frameworks and libraries such as PyTorch, TensorFlow, Keras, etc.

 <br>